kianenigma/kianenigma.github.io/src/site/notes/Posts/Tech/Demystifying JAM.md

 > Note that all the operation so far is outside the Polkadot's main block and state transition function.

 3. Eventually, a small commitment of the L2's latest state becomes visible on the main Polkadot relay chain state.
-This operation, which is much cheaper than the actual re-execution of the L2 block, unlike everything else so far, affects the main Polkadot state, becomes visible in a Polkadot block, and is executed by all Polkadot validators[^3].
+This operation, which is much cheaper than the actual re-execution of the L2 block, unlike everything else so far, affects the main Polkadot state, becomes visible in a Polkadot block, and is executed by all Polkadot validators.

 From the above, let's explore some of the services that Polkadot is performing: